Graduate Student Handbook

 Distribution requirements.
 All students must take seminars from at least eight Philosophy core faculty members (students admitted with an MA [see below, “B. Curriculum Policy”] must take seminars from six such faculty members).
 Note that PHIL 700 and 777 are not seminars and thus do not count towards this requirement.
 This requirement is to be met by the end of the student’s third year.

 B. Curriculum Policy

-MA Transfer Credit.
-Incoming students who have received the MA degree or its equivalent from an accredited institution may choose to enter with transfer credit.
-Should they do so, they are held to the same timetable of requirements as incoming students with full standing, but take no additional courses in their third year beyond the two directed studies outlined above (AOS and dissertation prospectus), a difference of four courses.
+Students Admitted with an MA.
+Students who have received the MA degree or its equivalent from an accredited institution are held to the same timetable of requirements as incoming students without the MA, but take no additional courses in their third year beyond the two directed studies outlined above (AOS and dissertation prospectus).
+This reduces their course load by four courses.

 Course Credit and Load.
 Graduate philosophy courses are 3 credit hours, excepting PHIL 700 and 777, which are 2 credit hours each.
 The normal full-time course load for students is 9 hours per semester (3 courses).
 Course numbers followed by the letter “r” indicate that the course may be repeated for credit when the subject matter changes.